Liskeard Walks Around Town and Nearby

 - The Henry Rice Trail identifies over one hundred buildings in Liskeard which were designed by Henry Rice in the 19th Century as a result of the wealth created by the boom in copper mining.
 The trail leaflet costs 50p and is available from Stuart House.

 - Countryside Walks 1-5 are a range of leaflets detailing circular walks from the town into the picturesque surrounding countryside.
 Each walk begins from one of the granite plinths, positioned at various points around Liskeard.
-The walks vary in length from 2¼ to 4½ miles and are accompanied by a printed leaflet available from the town information centre.
+The walks vary in length from 2¼ to 4½ miles and are accompanied by a printed leaflet available from the town information centre or as a PDF download.

 - The Caradon Trail links the town with Bodmin Moor.
 Enjoy the traditional Cornish lanes and hedgerows, the abundance of wildlife and the sweeping views across moorland and river valleys, while retracing the rich heritage of the area from Neolithic megaliths to 19th century industrial mining landscapes.
 Pick up a free leaflet from Liskeard Information Centre or Download the Caradon Trail Leaflet here